A guide to lunch in Brighton and Hove

 Chaula’s BN1 1HT

 An Indian stalwart in Brighton and Lewes and one which gets a big credit for their authentic Gujarati cuisine.
 With secret recipes that have been passed down from Chula’s mother and grandmother, there is no wonder that this venue has a reputation for quality and tradition.
 Try their lunch time buffet for a bit of everything.
-This is as authentic as they come.
-Lunch Review

 The Coach House BN11AL